Chapter 22:

 Sweat falls down her temple and steam rises from her head.

-“A-Alright that’s not all… I’m also really good at it, maybe even the best player in all of Tokyo, and I quit anyway.”
+“A-Alright that’s not all… I’m also like, really good at it, maybe even the best player in all of Tokyo.”

-“Well the truth is, volleyball became my identity both here and at home.
+“The truth is, volleyball became my identity both here and at home.
 My friends are all my former teammates, my parents always pushed me to practice and be the best.
-Everyone I know expects me to be great at it, they use me to help them win or to make themselves feel proud.
+Everyone I know expected me to be great at it, my teammates used me to help them, my parent's used me to make themselves feel proud.
 No one sees me as anything other than the star player.”

 “So the pressure of it got to you?”